rm511130/Tanzu-Workshop-TKGI/README.md

 - Keep Harbor open.
 You will come back to it in a few minutes.

-- Let's log into Harbor from your Ubuntu VM.
-Execute the following commands:
+- Execute the following command:

 ```
 docker images
 ```
-- Verify that you have two docker images that are local to your Ubuntu VM.
-Proceed by executing the following commands:
+- Verify that you have at least two docker images that are local to your Ubuntu VM: `fact` and `petclinic`.
+- Proceed by executing the following commands to log into Harbor from your Ubuntu VM and to upload images to the Harbor registry:

 ```
 docker login -p Password1 harbor.pks4u.com -u $user